mediachain/mediachain/rfc/mediachain-rfc-2.md

 or some pathology, one of the commits can be chosen deterministically.
 The other commits can then be merged by replaying their differential transactions on top of the selected commit.

+Another aspect of the commit would be to persist the blobs pointed by the transactions being commited.
+Small records (less than 1KB) can be stored directly in the DHT, but larger ones will need to be persisted by the core network.

 ### Transaction Merging and Conflict Resolution